devsetpal9-png/Network-Packet-Sniffer-with-Alert-System/interview_questions/interview_questions_1.md

+# 🛡️ Top 50 Cybersecurity Interview Questions & Answers
-# ✅ 1–10: Fundamentals & Terminology
+## ✅ 1–10: Fundamentals & Terminology

 1. **What is cybersecurity and why is it important?**
    Cybersecurity protects systems, networks, and data from digital attacks.
 It's vital for maintaining confidentiality, integrity, and availability of information.